Stomper10/CheXpert/README.md

 # CheXpert: A Large Chest X-Ray Dataset and Competitions
 > CheXpert is a large dataset of chest X-rays and competition for automated chest X-ray interpretation, which features uncertainty labels and radiologist-labeled reference standard evaluation sets. *- from the CheXpert [webpage](https://stanfordmlgroup.github.io/competitions/chexpert/) description*

-This repository aims to reproduce CheXpert [paper](https://arxiv.org/pdf/1901.07031.pdf)'s results using the PyTorch library.
+This repository aims to reproduce and improve CheXpert [paper](https://arxiv.org/pdf/1901.07031.pdf)'s results using the PyTorch library.
-So I tried to use the same model(DenseNet121) and the parameters as the paper.
+For the baseline, I tried to use the same model(DenseNet121) and the same parameters as the paper.

 This repository especially referenced [here](https://github.com/gaetandi/cheXpert) for the coding part.
 You can easily run the code with the following instructions.
 This code is written for the GPU environment.
+It would be hard to run this code in CPU environment.

 # 0. Prerequisites
-- Python3
+- Python 3.6+
+- PyTorch (1.7.1 in my case)
 - Git Bash (whatever can handle git)

 Open Git Bash and use `git clone` command to download this repository.